-Description The subject property comprises a purpose built first floor flat within a four storey tenement block.
-Accommodation First Floor: Entrance Hall, Living Room, Kitchen with Scullery off, 2 Bedrooms, Box Room and Shower Room with WC.
-Gross internal floor area (m2) 91 or thereby Neighbourhood and location The subjects are located within an established residential area of similar style properties lying to the Shandon area of Edinburgh and being convenient for all local amenities.
-Age 1900 Weather Sunny Chimney stacks Visually inspected with the aid of binoculars where appropriate.
-Masonry chimney stacks present.
+Description The subject property comprises a top floor flat within a four storey tenement block.
+Accommodation Third Floor: Entrance Hallway, Living Room, Dining Kitchen, Bedroom, Box Bedroom and Bathroom Gross internal floor area (m2) 79 or thereby Neighbourhood and location The subjects are located within the Shandon area of Edinburgh where surrounding properties are broadly comparable in terms of age, style and type.
+All local facilities and amenities are available nearby.
+Age 1900 approx Weather Dry and sunny Chimney stacks Visually inspected with the aid of binoculars where appropriate.
+The chimney stacks were inspected from street level only and appear to be of a stone and rendered masonry construction.
 Roofing including roof space Sloping roofs were visually inspected with the aid of binoculars where appropriate.
 Flat roofs were visually inspected from vantage points within the property and where safe and reasonable to do so from a 3m ladder externally.
 Roof spaces were visually inspected and were entered where there was safe and reasonable access, normally defined as being from a 3m ladder within the property.
 If this is not possible, then physical access to the roof space may be taken by other means if the Surveyor deems it safe and reasonable to do so.